bitblockproject/bitblock/README.md

 What is BitBlock?
 ----------------

-BitBlock is a lite version of Bitcoin using X11 as a proof-of-work algorithm.
+BitBlock is a lite version of Bitcoin using X15 as a proof-of-work algorithm.
- - Super secure hashing algorithm: 11 rounds of scientific hashing functions (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo)
+ - Super secure hashing algorithm: 15 rounds of scientific hashing functions (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo, hamsi, fugue, shabal, whirlpool)
  - Block reward is controlled by moore's law: 2222222/(((Difficulty+2600)/9)^2)
  - GPU/CPU only mining
  - Block generation: 2.5 minutes